Making more sense than anything anybody else out there happens to be talking about, documented to be almost always right.

 If you look at the polling day, they don't like a thing he's doing, but they like him personally.

-That would lead you to believe that if the Republicans do come along and make uh some fixes and get things going in the right direction, Obama will benefit from it, maybe get re-elected because people like him personally, and don't hold him personally accountable for this destruction.
+That would lead you to believe that if the Republicans do come along and make some fixes and get things going in the right direction, Obama will benefit from it, maybe get reelected because people like him personally and don't hold him personally accountable for this destruction.

-On the other hand, if he if he if he continues to cite the Republicans and just continue being who he's been, if and the things don't improve, he'll definitely be voted out.
+On the other hand, if he continues to fight the Republicans and just continue being who he's being, and if things don't improve, he'll definitely be voted out.

 That depends on how the Republicans deal with it.